OfficeDev/open-xml-docs/docs/working-with-animation.md

 ## Working with the Animate Class

-The **Animate** class, which represents the \<anim\> element, is therefore also associated with other classes that represent the child elements of the \<anim\> element, including the
-**CommonBehavior** class, which describes common animation behaviors, and the **TimeAnimateValueList** class, which specifies a list of time-animated value elements, as shown in the previous XML code.
-Other classes associated with the **Animate** class are the <span sdata="cer" target="T:DocumentFormat.OpenXml.Presentation.Timing">**Timing** class, which specifies timing information for all the animations on the slide, and the <span sdata="cer" target="T:DocumentFormat.OpenXml.Presentation.TargetElement">**TargetElement** class, which specifies the target child elements to which the animation effects are applied.
+The **Animate** class, which represents the \<anim\> element, is therefore also associated with other classes that represent the child elements of the \<anim\> element, including the **CommonBehavior** class, which describes common animation behaviors, and the **TimeAnimateValueList** class, which specifies a list of time-animated value elements, as shown in the previous XML code.
+Other classes associated with the **Animate** class are the **Timing** class, which specifies timing information for all the animations on the slide, and the **TargetElement** class, which specifies the target child elements to which the animation effects are applied.

 ## See also